 · Coordination of pledged services/goods

-· Follow up correspondence relating to your pledge (you will be contacted by the Irish Red Cross before a partner initiates contact directly)
+Follow up correspondence relating to your pledge may be initiated by the Irish Red Cross along with a number of other partner organisations and NGOs